-Nestled on the edge of Southeast Asia, Myanmar, or Burma is a magical land of enchanting natural beauty, rich cultural heritages, friendly people, and a laid-back vibe rarely found in mass tourism areas.
+Nestled on the edge of Southeast Asia, Myanmar, or Burma is a magical land of enchanting natural beauty, rich cultural heritage, friendly people, and a laid-back vibe rarely found in mass tourism areas.
 Visitors from all walks of life have fallen in love with this wondrous country, and here are the 10 reasons why:

 As a Buddhist country, Burma has thousands of temples and pagodas in different sizes and shapes.
 Prepared to be dazzled by the sparkling Shwedagon (literally Golden Temple) in Yangon, or the aesthetic all white Hshinbyume in Mandalay, or the complex of 2200+ temples in Bagan.
 Take your time!